GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_documentation/index.md

 Contributing to the documentation
 =================================

-Good documentation is very for a project.
-It enables potential users to learn what a the GWB can do for them, it allows new users to effectively learn how to use it and it allows developers to easily contribute.
-Contributing to the documentation also requires no knowledge of how to code and will get you familair withthe review process, which is exactly the same for documentation and code.
-If you want to change something on this page, it can be as easy as clicking on the GitHub button above and suggesting an edit.
+Good documentation enables users to learn what the GWB can do, how to use it effectively and how to contribute easily.
+Contributing to the documentation requires minimal knowledge of how to code and we welcome every single contribution; finding and fixing typos is greatly appreciated!
+If you want to change something on any page, contributing is as easy as clicking on the GitHub button above and suggesting an edit.
+Welcome to the World Builder developers!

 This section will explain in detail how the documentation is made and how you can contribute!